India emerges as land of opportunity, invites US firms to invest: PM Modi

 "India is emerging as a land of opportunities.
 Let me give you one example of the tech sector.
 Recently, an interesting report came out in India.
 It said for the first time ever, there are more rural internet users than even urban internet users," he said.

-Stating that open markets mean more opportunities, Modi said during the last six years the government has made many efforts to make the Indian economy more open and reform oriented.
+Stating that open markets mean more opportunities, Modi said during the last six years the government has made many efforts to make the Indian economy more open and reform-oriented.

 Reforms have ensured increased competitiveness, transparency, digitisation, innovation and policy stability, the Prime Minister said.